programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 df_abstracts_pca = pd.DataFrame(data=abstracts_pca)
 ```

-## 4. Applying K-Means Clustering on Textual Data
+## 4. Applying *K*-Means Clustering on Textual Data
-Next, we try to find a reasonable clustering of the abstracts using k-means.
-As we did in the case of the `DNP_ancient_authors.csv` dataset, we will start by searching for the right amount of clusters using the elbow method and the silhouette score.
+Next, we try to find a reasonable method for clustering the abstracts using *k*-means.
+As we did in the case of the `DNP_ancient_authors.csv` dataset, we will start by searching for the right amount of clusters applying the elbow method and the silhouette score.

 {% include figure.html filename="clustering-with-sklearn-in-python-fig10.png" caption="Figure 10: Elbow plot with 3 to 99 clusters." %}

 As we can see, there is no real elbow in our plot this time.
 This might imply that there are no big clusters in our `RELIGION_abstracts.csv` dataset.
 But is it likely that a journal such as *Religion* that covers a vast spectrum of phenomena (which are all, of course, related to religion) only comprises a few thematic clusters?
 Probably not.
-Therefore, let us continue by skipping the silhouette score plots (which are most likely of no value with such a huge amount of clusters) and just train a k-means instance with n=100 clusters and assess the results.
+Therefore, let us continue by skipping the silhouette score plots (which are most likely of no value with such a huge number of clusters) and just train a *k*-means instance with n=100 clusters and assess the results.

 ```Python
 kmeans = KMeans(n_clusters=100, random_state=42)